AaronFredette/GitFundamentals/README.txt

 	Hello, Git
+	I've edited this file I've edited this file
+	I've edited this file I've edited this file
+	I've edited this file I've edited this file
-I've edited this file
+	I've edited this file s fil.e.
-New info in readme
-New Remote Share
+Feature1